ThierrySans/CSCC09/index.md

 For group work, you are fully responsible for the piece of work you submit to the team repository as your contribution to the group work.

 When the assignment handout allows you to use snippets of code or third-party library from the web, you should cite the source in the source code.
-As a rule of thumb, any piece of code larger than 5 lines that has been copied and re-used as is or even slightly modified must be clearly referenced.
+As a rule of thumb, any piece of code larger than 5 lines that has been copied and re-used as is or even slightly modified must be clearly referenced; any piece of code larger than 25 lines should not be copied regardless of any customization.

+In the end, you should be fully accountable for every line of code in your code.
+You should be able to explain in details what this code does when you are asked by the course staff.

 You may discuss assignments with other students, for example to clarify the requirements of an assignment, to work through examples that help you understand the technology used for an assignment, or to learn how to configure your system to run a supporting piece of software used in an assignment.
 However, collaboration at the level of answering written questions or designing and writing code, is strictly forbidden.
 Written problems and programming assignments must be answered, designed and coded by you alone, using the text, your own notes, and other texts and Web sources as aids.